asujaykk/Self-Driving-Car-CARLA-ROS2/README.md

     ```

 4. Select the `carla_road_network` topic to **visualize the road network** in RViz 2.
-5. Select the `carla/hero/marker` topic to **visualize the vehicle** in RViz 2.
+5. Select the `/markers` topic to **visualize the vehicle** in RViz 2.
+6. Select the `/waypoints` topic to **Visualize the published route** in Rviz 2.
-6. Now choose the **"Goal Pose" option** to select the destination point in the road network.
+7. Now choose the **"Goal Pose" option** to select the destination point in the road network.
-7. Once you select the goal pose, you can **see the new route created by the waypoint publisher** on the map.
+8. Once you select the goal pose, you can **see the new route created by the waypoint publisher** on the map.
-8. And at this moment, the **vehicle will start driving towards this location**.
+9. And at this moment, the **vehicle will start driving towards this location**.